 I like the barrel pluckers because they seem easy to use.
 You toss the chicken in and in less than one minute, it’s clean and ready to be processed.

-These plans are detailed and great for anyone new to building, but what sets this barrel plucker apart from others is it sits inside a wooden stand which meets you.
+These plans are detailed and great for anyone new to building, but what sets this barrel plucker apart from others is it sits inside a wooden stand that meets you.
 This not only takes the plucking out of butchering chickens, but it saves your back when you’re pulling the chickens in and out of the plucker.

 9. The PVC Pipe Chicken Plucker

 This plucker is a neat idea.
 Someone stretched their old noggin’ to come up with such a unique concept.
-Instead of purchasing the drill attachment, they made their own by drilling holes in PVC pipe and attaching rubber fingers.
+Instead of purchasing the drill attachment, they made their own by drilling holes in a PVC pipe and attaching rubber fingers.

 10. The Organized Chicken Plucker